 They are Only Good for Trade Industries

 With the huge number of apprenticeships available these days, spanning across a whole range of industries, it is safe to say that apprenticeships aren’t just for those who want to learn a trade.
-From accounting to midwifery, and marketing to watchmaking, the range of apprenticeships available is so vast these days there will definitely be something out there for you.
+From human resources to management, and architecture to fashion, the range of apprenticeships available is so vast these days there will definitely be something out there for you.

 They are Only for People Who Didn’t Get Good Grades in School